amitkumar15x/Network-Intrusion-Detection-System-NIDS-/README.md

 ## 🧠 Machine Learning

-The detection engine classifies every captured packet as **Normal** or **Attack** using a trained Scikit-learn model, returning both a **prediction** and a **confidence score**.
+The detection engine classifies every captured packet as **Normal** or **Attack** using a trained Scikit-learn model, returning both a **prediction** and  **confidence score**.
 Results are propagated instantly across the Monitoring, Dashboard, Alerts, and Reports views via WebSocket.

 ---